blanksblanks/Notes/csPS0.md

 development in Objective-C (since Xcode 4.2), and prior to that we had to manage ownership counting and memory management manually.
 Manual reference counting is still available if you choose to turn off ARC.
-ARC manages the owner count of each object, and when an object does not have any owners, it is deallocated (sent the message dealloc).
+ARC manages the retain count of each object, and when an owner no longer needs an object, it sends the message release or autorelease (release decremeent the retain count immediately, while autorelease causes the message relrese to be sent when the autorelease pool is drained), and when an object has a retain count of 0 i.e. does not have any owners, it is deallocated (sent the message dealloc).
 So even though it is automatically managed for you, the basic flow of alloc init and dealloc in Objective-C is the same pattern of malloc and free in C memory management.

 7. _What is NSString?
 How is it different from a regular C string?_
 NSString is an immutable Objective-C string class which is like an a glorified